-has been designing and manufacturing building automation solutions, HVAC control products, and energy management solutions since 1969.
-KMC remains the only privately held controls manufacturer with a full line of digital, electronic, and pneumatic products in the United States.
-As a financially solid family-owned-andoperated entity, KMC Controls delivers a responsiveness and flexibility not found in larger companies and corporate mergers.
+KMC Controls has been designing, engineering, and manufacturing building automation solutions, HVAC control products, and energy management solutions since 1969.
+KMC remains the only privately held American controls manufacturer with a complete offering of digital, electronic, and pneumatic products in the world.
+Family-owned-and-operated, KMC Controls delivers a responsiveness and flexibility unique in its industry.